Why Are You Seeing Celery Juice Everywhere—And Is It Even Healthy?

 Celery is the fiber-filled veggie that's easy to overlook (except when it's paired with a bloody mary or buffalo wings, of course).
 But the humble stalk has been having a resurgence recently, and it's all thanks to enjoying this veggie in a different form: as celery juice.

 Celery juice seems to be the fountain of youth, according to health bloggers and Instagram influencers, which has given this traditionally boring vegetable a new spin on life.
-Simply search for #celeryjuice on Instagram, and, as of this writing, you’ll be faced with nearly 40,000 results of photos of the drink and smiling selfies, all praising the green powerhouse.
+Simply search for #celeryjuice on Instagram, and, as of this writing, you'll be faced with over 100,000 results of photos of the drink and smiling selfies, all praising the green powerhouse.

 Continue scrolling through, and people claim that celery juice has cleared their skin of blemishes, given them more focus, and healed their bodies from the inside out.
 And this juice trend is moving full-steam ahead, thanks to celebrities who swear by it (Miranda Kerr and Busy Philipps are fans) .